Stairs and Railings

-Handrails are required by the Uniform Building Code for steps or stairs or steps that exceed three risers.
+Handrails are required by the Uniform Building Code for any stairs or steps that exceed three risers.
 Because safety is important, the code has strict requirements for stair and handrail dimensions, placements and spacing.
 Ladders may be used as emergency, secondary escape methods or for accessing attics or basements that are not occupied spaces.

 There are several common designs for stairs ranging from very utilitarian to stunningly complex and beautiful.
 Some staircases are actually designed to become the main feature of the home.
 The most challenging to build and also most fun to look at are spiral or helical stairs.
 These staircases are very space efficient and were commonly found in old world towers and castles because of this.
 It is said that during medieval times, spiral stairs were designed to wind in a clockwise direction to give defenders an advantage against invading (mostly right handed) swordsmen as the stair newel would hinder their sword use.
 One of the most interesting helical stairs is the all wood “miracle” staircase built for the Sisters of Loreto in the chapel of Our Lady of Light, Santa Fe, New Mexico.

 Elevators and mechanized lifts are sometimes used in residential applications.
 Elevators are mechanical devices used for moving people vertically from floor to floor through a building.
 Building codes have strict requirements on their construction and should be serviced by licensed professionals on a regular basis.